dcm4che-dockerfiles/dcm4chee-arc-ui/README.md

 This environment variable is used to set the JAVA_OPTS during Archive UI startup (optional, default is `"-Xms64m -Xmx512m -XX:MetaspaceSize=96M -XX:MaxMetaspaceSize=256m -Djava.net.preferIPv4Stack=true -Djboss.modules.system.pkgs=org.jboss.byteman -Djava.awt.headless=true"`

+#### `WILDFLY_STANDALONE`

+Specifies subdirectories of - typically host mounted - `/opt/wildfly/standalone/` which files and subdirectories get updated by newer versions from corresponding subdirectories of `/docker-entrypoint.d/` provided by the image on each container start. (optional, default is `configuration deployments`).

+#### `WILDFLY_STANDALONE_PURGE`

+Specifies subdirectories of `/opt/wildfly/standalone/` which files and subdirectories get purged on each container start before copying subdirectories specified by [WILDFLY_STANDALONE](#wildfly_standalone) from `/docker-entrypoint.d/`.
+Enables to replace also newer files in host directories by files with older timestamp from the image.

 #### `WILDFLY_WAIT_FOR`

 Indicates to delay the start of the Archive UI until specified TCP ports become accessible.
 Format: `<host>:<port> ...`, e.g.: `ldap:389 db:5432`.